bsanyi/paxtor/README.md

   owner process**.
 - Under the hood, Paxtor uses **consensus** to guarantee that all nodes agree on which process currently owns a given key.
+- The process launched does not have to be a GenServer.
+You can starat anything that can be described by a child spec: state machines, tasks, agents, even supervisors.

 ----